jamborghini/react-apiCountry/README.md

-# This is a startup project for my first React app.
-Don't extpect much :P
+# Startup React project.
+Don't extpect much.
 (there may be performace issues caused by rendering 250 items without virtual scrolling) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).